-Does God Treat Everyone the Same?
+Why Doesn't God Treat Everyone the Same?
 (And Why That's Actually Good News)

-"If God is good and just, why doesn't He treat everyone the same?"
+One of the objections to the Christian faith says: "If God is good and just, why doesn't He treat everyone the same?"

 A good father does not treat a toddler and a teenager the same way.
 A wise employer does not give identical responsibilities to every employee.
 A just government recognizes different needs, roles, and circumstances.